-In the second year of the COVID-19 pandemic, long COVID, also known as “post-acute COVID,” is emerging as a prevalent syndrome.
+During the COVID-19 pandemic, long COVID, also known as “post-acute COVID,” has emerged as a prevalent syndrome.
 It is characterized by an array of symptoms that persist weeks or months following COVID-19 infection.
-Long COVID can happen to anyone, whether their infection was mild or severe.
+Long COVID can happen to anyone, whether their infection was mild or severe, although those with asymptomatic infections seem less likely to develop long-term effects.
 Treatment of long COVID is focused on symptom management and monitoring for potential complications.

 In this article, we will look at what long COVID is, who is getting these prolonged symptoms and why, potential complications, and how long COVID is managed.